ejhammond/react-responsive-system/README.md

 />
 ```

 In the above example, the "Default text" would be overridden on `sm` and `lg` screens, but on `xs` and `md` screens, you'd still see "Default text".
-That's because, by default, the Adaptive props will only apply to their own screen class.
+That's because, by default, the Adaptive Props will only apply to their own screen class.

 But what if you wanted to use that "Small screen text" and "mini" button on `xs` screens too?